 Ian continued to work with Pink Floyd and then with Roger Waters, notably projecting animated sequences on the actual Berlin Wall during the 1990 concert "The Wall - Live in Berlin."
 Seen by over 300,000 people, it was then the biggest rock concert audience of all time.

-Ian’s most recent collaboration is his feature-length interpretation of Pink Floyd’s ultimate album The Endless River.
+Ian’s most recent collaboration was his feature-length interpretation of Pink Floyd’s ultimate album The Endless River.
 His works have toured the world with the record-breaking Pink Floyd –Their Mortal Remains Exhibition.

 He has garnered numerous international awards, including three BAFTAS and an OSCAR Nomination.